GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/browserAction/index.md

 ### Popup

-If a browser action has a popup, the popup appears when the user clicks the icon.
+If a browser action has a popup, the popup appears when the user clicks the extension's icon.
 The popup can contain any HTML contents that you like, and it's automatically sized to fit its contents.
+The popup cannot be smaller than 25x25 and cannot be larger than 800x600.

 To add a popup to your browser action, create an HTML file with the popup's contents.
 Specify the HTML file in the **default_popup** field of **browser_action** in the [manifest][15], or call the